jacksonmcafee/jacksonmcafee1/README.md

 - 👋 Hi, I’m @jacksonmcafee1
-- 👀 I’m interested in game design and systems management
+- 👀 I’m interested in software development and systems management
-- 🌱 I’m currently learning C++ (and UE4) & Rust
+- 🌱 I’m currently learning C++, Ruby, & Rust
 - 💞️ I’m looking to collaborate on anything really!
 - 📫 How to reach me
   - @jacksonmcafee on Instagram